Sandy Hook, Connecticut Alcohol and Drug Rehab Programs

 Outpatient Psychiatric Clinic is 9.3 miles from Sandy Hook, CT

 Outpatient Psychiatric Clinic has long been dedicated to assisting its clients recovery after a period of alcohol and drug addiction.
-It has been doing this within Sandy Hook, Connecticut and in the surrounding communities for quite some time.
+It has been doing this within Sandy Hook, CT. and in the surrounding communities for quite some time.
 Outpatient Psychiatric Clinic provides services like contingency management/motivational incentive, group therapy, cognitive/behavior therapy, vocational rehabilitation services, activity therapy, behavior modification - which are all in line with their philosophy of the treatments and rehabilitation programs that work.
 Additionally, Outpatient Psychiatric Clinic believes that clients need unique and individualized treatment approaches to achieve lasting recovery.
 This is why it offers several programs, like persons with post-traumatic stress disorder, housing services, transgender or (LGBT) clients, suicide prevention services, seniors or older adults, clients with HIV/AIDS - among other services listed in the following sections.

 In the same way, Outpatient Psychiatric Clinic offers inpatient drug treatment, outpatient individual counseling, outpatient detox facilities, long term drug and alcohol rehab programs, short term drug abuse treatment and others.
 Outpatient Psychiatric Clinic has aftercare plans that are useful in helping clients after they complete treatment.
 This addiction treatment center also uses treatment types that can help you create both lasting and permanent stability.